Thousands attend annual Freedom Festival and fireworks show

-FORT HOOD — Despite the temperatures being in the low 100’s, thousands of people made a stop at Fort Hood Stadium on Friday to celebrate the annual Freedom Fest and watch the fireworks show.
+Despite the hot temperatures, thousands of people made a stop at Hood Stadium on June 24 to celebrate Fort Hood’s annual Freedom Fest.

 Many local food trucks and frozen treats were available for festival-goers to enjoy and keep cool.
-Inside the stadium, attendees got to enjoy live music from the First Calvary Band, learn about animals with Zoomagination, play games, and make fun crafts.
+Inside the stadium, attendees got to enjoy live music from the 1st Calvary Division Band, learn about animals with Zoomagination, play games and make fun crafts.

 Christine Caparco, a duty civilian with Child and Youth Services on Fort Hood, is a longtime volunteer at Freedom Fest and was volunteering at the crafts and face paint area.